francoispqt/morphit/README.md

 ```

 ## Morph transform data
-Morphit provudes a way to transform the value before mapping to the morphed object;
+Morphit provides a way to transform the value before mapping to the morphed object;
 You can run async as long as you return a `Promise`.
-When adding transformations, morphit will return a Promise.
+When adding transformations, morphit will return a `Promise`, you must use `.then`.
 If you add a `_concurrency` to the morph object, promises from transformations will be run in a pool of size 4, if no concurrency is provided, all transformations will be run synchronously.

 ```js